 - Gasoline/service station

 - Highway Commercial

 - Indoor recreational facility

-- Industrial
+- Industryial

 - Junkyard, landfill, recycling facility (privately owned)

-- Mobile home park
+- Mobile home park, Section 4.9

-- Two family dwelling (new construction)
+- Residential, Two-family-dwelling (new construction)

-- Multi-family dwelling or PRD
+- Residential, Multi-family dwelling or PRD

 - Non-highway Commercial

 - Small enterprise

-- Self-Storage Facility (effective July 9, 2012)
+- Self-Sstorage Efacility (effective July 9, 2012)

 - 1. Only one principal use is allowed per parcel of land. - 2.
-Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - 3.
-Establishment of multiple principal uses on a single parcel of land requires a PUD permit. - 4.
+Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - 3.2.
+Establishment of multiple principal uses on a single parcel of land requires a PUD permitsubdivision.

+4.3.
 Soil or terrain conditions may require larger lot sizes to satisfy Town or State public health regulations; the burden of proof of soil suitability and terrain is on the applicant.
+Standards for soil suitability are available from the Soil Conservation Service.

-Lot Area Minimum:
+Lot Area Minimum: 10 acres

-Basic District Requirement: 10 acres (the owner(s) of record prior to January 4, 1994, of a lot containing at least 6 acres and less than 20 acres and which lot, under the prior bylaws was in RRR 3-5 District, shall be permitted to subdivide said lot into 2 lots, provided both lots meet the town subdivision and zoning requirements)
+Basic District Requirement: 10 acres (tIhe owner(s)) of record prior to January 4, 1994, of a lot containing at least 6 acres and less than 20 acres and which lot, under the prior bylaws was in RRR 3-5 District, shall be permitted to subdivide said lot into 2 lots, provided both lots meet the town subdivision and zoning requirements.